BattleBlock Theater: Plot

 Eventually, the cats grow tired of Hatty's inaction, and begin rioting, striking, and more, while the player's challenges grow increasingly difficult.
 As the theater deteriorates further, the narrator provides encouragement to the player and continues to shed light on the cats' mental state, which grows more unstable as time progresses.
 The narrator also instructs the player to enter The Vault, which houses Hatty and all the gems the player has spent, before the cats kill Hatty and the rest of the crew, starting the madness over again.

 After completing the final set of challenges inside the Vault, the player breaks into Hatty's throne room.
 Hatty does not budge, so the player carries him out of the crumbling theater as the crew of the S.S.
 Friendship orchestrates a mass breakout.
 Everyone manages to make it back to the boat amidst the chaos, escaping the island and the cats that reside there.
 The cats try to foil the player's escape, but are shot by the others with guns.
 As the player celebrates with hot cocoa on the ship, they try to cheer up Hatty, who the narrator says that he would not move, blink, respond to hugs, or talk.
 He also asks "Where has he gone to?
 Where?", referring back to Hatty's death during the riot at The Vault.
 The narrator sings a sad song as the credits roll, before quickly recovering and singing a nonsensical, upbeat song, rocking the boat and flinging Hatty into the sea, where he sinks to the bottom.
 The hat lands on his head and begins glowing green as opposed to its usual red, and shoots a beam skyward, where it sends the boat flying and continues into space, where it vaporizes Alien Hominid from the game of the same name and a bear that appeared during the narrator's upbeat song, foreshadowing the events of Pit People.
 The narrator claims to understand what just happened but does not explain, sending the game back to the title screen.

 Development

 John Baez has said that BattleBlock Theater was inspired by Alien Hominid's PDA games.
 It took 5 years to develop.
 The company originally revealed an early playable version of the game, originally code-named Game #3, at the Tokyo International Anime Festival on March 16, 2009 with a trailer of gameplay footage.
 The game was released for Xbox Live Arcade and Steam.
 The game features user-generated music from the Newgrounds community and narration by Newgrounds contributor Will Stamper.

+On July 26, 2024, a free update for BattleBlock Theater was announced, adding support for high resolutions, uncapped frame rates, increased audio bitrate, bug fixes and extended controller support.
+Additionally, ports to modern consoles were announced.